naimurashid/naimurashid.github.io/_pages/about.md

 **Teaching:** Each spring I teach a course  on Statistical Computing (BIOS 735) for PhD Students at Gillings, covering topics such R programming, various statistical and computational algorithms, and machine learning models.

-## Older News
+### Older News

-*  10/8/19:  Our manuscript "" was published in JASA
+*  10/15/19:  Notice of award of HEAL INITIATIVE BACPAC consortium grant
 *  4/15/19:  Pedro Baldoni's Manuscript "" was published in Biometrics